120-cell: Other great circle constructs

 There is another great circle path of interest that alternately passes through opposing cell vertices, then along an edge.
-This path consists of 6 edges alternating with 6 cell diameter chords.
-Both the above great circle paths have dual great circle paths in the 600-cell.
+This path consists of 6 edges alternating with 6 cell diameter chords, forming an irregular dodecagon in a central plane.
+Both these great circle paths have dual great circle paths in the 600-cell.
 The 10 cell face to face path above maps to a 10 vertex path solely traversing along edges in the 600-cell, forming a decagon.
-The alternating cell/edge path above maps to a path consisting of 12 tetrahedrons alternately meeting face to face then vertex to vertex (six triangular bipyramids) in the 600-cell.
-This latter path corresponds to a ring of six icosahedra meeting face to face in the snub 24-cell (or icosahedral pyramids in the 600-cell), and to a great hexagon or a ring of six octahedra meeting face to face in the 24-cell.
+The alternating cell/edge path maps to a path consisting of 12 tetrahedrons alternately meeting face to face then vertex to vertex (six triangular bipyramids) in the 600-cell.
+This latter path corresponds to a ring of six icosahedra meeting face to face in the snub 24-cell (or icosahedral pyramids in the 600-cell), forming a hexagon.

-Projections
+Another great circle polygon path exists which is unique to the 120-cell and has no dual counterpart in the 600-cell.
+This path consists of 3 120-cell edges alternating with 3 inscribed 5-cell edges (#8 chords), forming the irregular great hexagon with alternating short and long edges illustrated above.
+Each 5-cell edge runs through the volume of three dodecahedral cells (in a ring of ten face-bonded dodecahedral cells), to the opposite pentagonal face of the third dodecahedron.
+This irregular great hexagon lies in the same central plane (on the same great circle) as the irregular great dodecagon described above, but it intersects only {6} of the {12} dodecagon vertices.
+There are two irregular great hexagons inscribed in each irregular great dodecagon, in alternate positions.

-Orthogonal projections
+2D Orthogonal projections

 Orthogonal projections of the 120-cell can be done in 2D by defining two orthonormal basis vectors for a specific view direction.
 The 30-gonal projection was made in 1963 by B. L. Chilton.

 The H3 decagonal projection shows the plane of the van Oss polygon.

-3-dimensional orthogonal projections can also be made with three orthonormal basis vectors, and displayed as a 3d model, and then projecting a certain perspective in 3D for a 2d image.